Corporate governance guidelines and additional policies

-At least annually, the independent directors will, in conjunction with the Compensation Committee, review the performance of the CEO in light of the Corporation's goals and objectives.
+At least annually, the independent directors, in a process overseen by the Lead Director in conjunction with the Compensation Committee, will review the performance of the CEO in light of the Corporation's goals and objectives.

 At least annually, the Board will review succession plans for the CEO and other senior executives.
 Succession planning will address both succession in the ordinary course of business and contingency planning in case of unexpected events.